fatinaminah/Market-Concentration/README.md

 I will explain briefly what the HHI and 4 firm concentration ratio mean, how they are measured, and how I applied these metrics for the life insurance industry in Malaysia using Python.
 Sample Python code for conventional life insurance is included in this post.

 In Malaysia there are two life insurance sectors.
-They are the conventional life insurance market and the Islamic (Takaful) life insurance market.
+They are conventional life insurance market and Islamic (Takaful) life insurance market.
 The Islamic-based life insurance market has grown rapidly over the past 30 years spurred by the demand for Shariah compliant life insurance products by the Muslim-majority population.

 > What is the market concentration of the Conventional and Takaful Life
 > Insurance Companies operating in Malaysia?